Tree disease threatens $2 billion California citrus industry

 Scientists are working on an early detection method that could be ready by the end of the year, according to the Citrus Research Board.

-How far the disease might ultimately spread in California is unknown, but the psyllid can fly up to about 1,100 yards a day.
+How far the disease might ultimately spread in California is unknown, but the psyllid can fly up to about 1,100 yards (1,000 meters) a day.
 “It’s a funny little critter that may spend its entire lifetime on one tree, or it may search for one after the other,” Batkin said.
+(Editing by Steve Gorman, Cynthia Johnston and Will Dunham)